Residential Assistant/Teaching Assistant – Residential Program

 |10:30 p.m. – 12:30 a.m.||Evening On-Duty or Night Off Rotation|

 Physical Characteristics of a Residential Assistant

-- Exerts up to 20 lbs of force occasionally, and/or up to 10 lbs of force frequently, and/or a negligible amount of force constantly to move objects.
+- The RA will exert up to 40 lbs of force occasionally, and/up to 20 lbs of force frequently, and/or a negligible amount of force constantly to move objects.
 Physical demands are in excess of sitting, and require walking or standing to a significant degree.
-The Residential Assistant moves throughout the dormitory, climbing stairs, stooping, kneeling, crouching, reaching, and working with hands.
+The RA is required to move throughout the campus on a routine basis and execute program operations.